 |Title:||Baseball Assistant Coach|

-Returning for his 15th season on the Huskies coaching staff, Ed Boyce spent six years (1992-97) as the head coach at Sanford (Maine) H.S. prior to coming to USM.
-He will coach third base, work with the catchers and is the Huskies’ defensive coordinator.
+Returning for his 22nd season on the Huskies' coaching staff, Ed Boyce spent six years as the head coach at Sanford (Maine) H.S. prior to coming to USM.
+He is the Huskies' pitching coach and third base coach.

 Prior to coaching at Sanford, Boyce spent six years (1986-91) as the head coach at Massabesic (Waterboro, Maine) H.S. where he compiled a 58-58 mark.
 Four times in a ten-year period (1988-97), Boyce was named Coach of the Year.